Aknowi/thirty-JS-Challenges/README.md

 # thirty-JS-Challenges

-An application inspired by the challange JavaScript30 by Wes Bos - in progress, written using react.
+An application inspired by the challenge JavaScript30 by Wes Bos - in progress, written using react.

 ## How to run locally